tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 We have already learnt that in enzyme catalysed reactions, the substrate molecule binds to the active site of the enzyme by means of weak interactions such as hydrogen bonding, van der Waals force etc. between the amino acids present in the active site and the substrate.

 When a drug molecule that has a similar geometry (shape) as the substrate is administered, it can also bind to the enzyme and inhibit its activity.
 In other words, the drug acts as an inhibitor to the enzyme catalyst.
 These type of inhibitors are often called competitive inhibitors.
 For example the antibiotic sulphanilamide, which is structurally similar to \( p \)-aminobenzoic acid (PABA) inhibits the bacterial growth.
 Many bacteria need PABA in order to produce an important coenzyme, folic acid.
-When the antibiotic sulphanilamide is administered, it acts as a competitive inhibitor to the enzyme dihydroperoate synthase (DHPS) in the biosynthetic pathway of converting PABA into folic acid in the bacteria.
+When the antibiotic sulphanilamide is administered, it acts as a competitive inhibitor to the enzyme dihydropteroate synthase (DHPS) in the biosynthetic pathway of converting PABA into folic acid in the bacteria.
 It leads to the folic acid deficiency which retards the growth of the bacteria and can eventually kill them.

 ![](2.png)